Monash-FIT3170/2025W1-HansRoslinger/Documentation/Technology Tutorial Plan.md

 # Conclusion

 If you've gotten through this entire tutorial congrats!
 You've successfully been able to create a small shopping list application that has utilised meteor.js reuseable react components, typescript and MongoDB!

+Pretty cool right?